Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Acute Airway Failure.md

 	- Inspect
 		- Upper airway for foreign material if possible or using laryngoscopy
 		- Erythema or urticaria with lip, tongue or palatal swelling
-			- Listen for bronchospasm and examine for circulatory features that suggest [Anaphylaxis](01%20Disciplines/Immunology/Conditions/Anaphylaxis.md)
+			- Listen for bronchospasm and examine for circulatory features that suggest [Anaphylaxis](01%20Disciplines/Immunology/Emergencies/Anaphylaxis.md)
 		- Localised trauma, burns infection or tumour
 	- Palpate the anterior neck, including the thyroid cartilage for pain, inflammation, crepitus, swelling or masses
-	- Investigate for any cause of depressed consicousness (e.g. hypoglycaemia or opioid intoxication)
+	- Investigate for any cause of depressed consciousness (e.g. hypoglycaemia or opioid intoxication)
 	- Signs and features of complete airway obstruction
 		- No stridor, airway sounds or breath sounds on lung auscultation
 		- Inability to ventilate the patient with a bag-mask